zLouis043/Caelum-lua/README.md

 $ luarocks install caelum
 ```

-> ⚠️ NOTE:  The luarock version might be behind the github version and some features or bug fixes can be missing on the luarocks module
+> ⚠️ Note: The LuaRocks version may lag behind GitHub.
+For the latest updates, clone directly from GitHub.

 #### 📝 **Manual**:
 - Simply copy the [Caelum.lua](./src/Caelum.lua) file into your project’s ``src/`` folder.

 ## 💡 Simple Examples

+Other examples for every feature of the framework can be found in the ```examples/``` folder

 #### 📦 Class creation: